aeadio/dotfiles/README.md

 My dotfiles.
 I use MacOS as a daily driver, and the main branch holds that configuration.
 Void Linux config is kept in a separate branch that is occasionally rebased on main.

 Most of the config is fairly run-of-the-mill.
-I've put particular effort into Zsh, rewriting Ranger's `rifle.conf` to be more terminal-centric, and into Ansible bootstrapping.
+I've put particular effort into Zsh, Ansible bootstrapping, and rewriting Ranger's `rifle.conf` to be more terminal-centric.

 As usual, symlinks are set up from the home folder into the relevant files/directories as needed.
 Symlinks are set up by Ansible.